pivotal-cf/docs-event-alerts/installing.html.md

     </tr>
     <tr>
       <td><strong>Network</strong></td>
       <td>Select a subnet for the PCF Event Alerts errands.
-Use the subnet that includes the Pivotal Application Service (PAS) (or Elastic Runtime) component VMs.
+Use the subnet that includes the Pivotal Application Service (PAS) component VMs.
       <p class="note"><strong>Note</strong>: The network selected is used only by errand VMs.</p>
       </td>
     </tr>